Signature Quantization in Fading CDMA With Limited Feedback: Large System Performance

 where $\zeta$ and $\Theta (x)$ are given by \eqref{zt1} and \eqref{KfT}, respectively. \end{theorem}

-For an equal-power ($A_1 = A_2 = \ldots = A_K$) system, we can simplify expression for $\brvq$ as follows. \begin{corollary} We assume ideal channels, {\em i.i.d.} interfering signatures, and equal transmitted power across users.
+For an equal-power ($A_1 = A_2 = \ldots = A_K$) system, we can simplify the expression for $\brvq$ as follows. \begin{corollary} We assume no fading, {\em i.i.d.} interfering signatures, and equal transmitted power across users.
 For $\K \le 1$, $\brvq$ satisfies the following equation

 where

 and

 For $\K > 1$ and $\B \le \B^*$, $\brvq$ satisfies the following equation